The Brown measure of the free multiplicative Brownian motion: Introduction

 The \textbf{Brown measure} of $a$ is then defined in terms of the distributional Laplacian of $L_{a}$:

 If $a$ is self-adjoint, the Brown measure of $a$ coincides with the spectral measure.
 If $a=c_{t}$ is the free circular Brownian motion at time $t$, its Brown measure $\mu_{c_{t}}$ is equal to the uniform probability measure on the disk of radius $\sqrt{t}$.
-Indeed, the proof of this claim is essentially contained in Ginibre's original paper \cite{Gin}.

 By regularizing the right-hand side of (\ref{e.FKdet}), one can construct the Brown measure $\mu_{a}$ as a weak limit,

 where $\Delta_{\lambda}$ is the Laplacian with respect to $\lambda$ and $d\lambda$ is the Lebesgue measure on the plane.
 (See \cite[Section 11.5]{MS} and \cite[Eq.\ (2.11)]{HK}.)
 It is not hard to see that the Brown measure of $a$ is determined by the $\ast$-moments of $a,$ but the dependence is singular: if a sequence of operators $a_{n}$ converges in $\ast$-distribution to $a$, the Brown measures $\mu_{a_{n}}$ need not converge to $\mu_{a}$.